We will begin Lesson 2 with the K Locus. The K Locus is where the "traditional" colors of Boston Terriers

 The most important thing to know about brindle is that it is not defined genetically as a color, it is actually a

 pattern.
-The brindle and white Boston Terrier is the most predominant pattern known in the Boston Terrier
+Brindle is the most predominant pattern known in the Boston Terrier rainbow.
+Brindle was once

-rainbow.
-Brindle was once believed to be caused by the agouti gene but has since been disproven.
-This
+believed to be caused by the agouti gene but has since been disproven.
+This pattern can occur within

-pattern can occur within any color.
-Here we see it within the K locus.
+genetically impossible.
+Here we see it within the K locus, or as black brindle.

-the Boston Terrier it may seem to be reversed.
-There are many varying shades of brindle, as the striping
+however, depending on the Boston Terrier it may seem to be opposite.
+There are many varying shades of

-can be extreme causing a very dark brindle, or the striping can be very minimal causing a very light brindle
+brindle, as the striping can be extreme causing a very dark brindle, or the striping can be very minimal

 Nose Color: Black